-Florida has one of the most vague concealed carry knife laws of all 50 states.
-This means that you must read case precedence to see what is legal and what is not.
+Florida statutes can be tough to navigate if you’re not sure where to look.
 Don’t worry, we did all the hard work for you.
-Below is what Florida law says about knives in everyday English.
+Below is what Florida Knife Laws says about knives in everyday English.
 It includes excerpts from the law as well as case decisions.

 What is Legal to Own

 - Belt knives, cane knives, and other disguised knives are legal.